 a.
 Comfort and fit – A common dilemma with headphones is that they may start feeling uncomfortable after wearing them for a long time.
 A poor-fitting earphone will make you wear it, as well as affect overall sound quality.
 With that, we made sure that those included in this list offer a comfortable fit for your ears.

 b.
 Sound quality and battery life – Probably the biggest factor when it comes to buying earphones or headphones of any kind is how they sound.
 Or rather, how good they sound.
 Is the bass overpowering?
-Can you hear the mids?
+Can your hear the mids?
 Is it dynamic enough? or does it sound like your favorite artist made a demo tape using a four-track recorder?
 Furthermore, how long does the battery last?
 Can it accompany you through a two-day road trip?
 Or ask for a recharge after a couple of albums?
 We don’t want anyone paying for a wireless headphone that sounds bad and has a poor battery life, and this list made sure of that.

 c.
 Other features and build quality – This is another important factor.
-After all, what use is a fantastic sounding headphone if it breaks after a few months?
+After all, what use is a fantastic sounding headphones if it breaks after a few months?
 Or if the Bluetooth connection is faulty?
 With that in mind, we made sure to look for products that offer consistent durability and build quality.
-Other features, such as a microphone and call capabilities, are also considered since they become important when you use the headphones daily.
+Other features, such as a microphone and call capabilities, are also considered, since they become important when you use the headphones daily.

 d.
 Customer support – Often overlooked, this factor is actually very important.
-A warranty means nothing if you can’t even get help from the manufacturer of your headphone, so we made sure that every company on the list has a notable manufacturer that looks after its customers.
+A warranty means nothing if you can’t even get help from the manufacturer of your headphone, so we made sure that every company on the list has a notable manufacturer that looks after their customers.

-Audio-Technica ATH-M50xBT – When it comes to manufacturing high-quality music devices, Audio-Technica has had its fair share of the audiophile spotlight.
+2. Audio-Technica ATH-M50xBT – When it comes to manufacturing high-quality music devices, Audio-Technica has had its fair share of the audiophile spotlight.
 Founded back in 1962, the Japanese company have had a long history of making turntables (and its accessories), headphones, and microphones, and that history shines through in the ATH-M50xBT.

 Designed with high quality in build, performance, and looks, the ATH-M50xBT provides a warm, dynamic, and well-rounded sound, thanks to its frequency response range of 15-28,00 Hz and built-in EQ.
 Furthermore, the set also features 45mm drivers and a wireless range of 30+ feet, making it the perfect gym companion.
-In terms of battery life, the headphones also last for a whopping 40 hours, making it perfect for road trips and traveling.
+In terms of battery life, the headphones also last for a whopping 40 hours, making it perfect for road trips and travelling.
 However, the built-in microphone isn’t the strongest, nor is its calling capability.
 Still, these are mostly second-thought features for someone who’s spending good money for studio-grade headphones.

-NAD HP70 – One of the most common problems when wearing over-the-ear headphones for an extended period of time is that they may get uncomfortable.
+3. NAD HP70 – One of the most common problems when wearing over-the-ear headphones for an extended period of time is that they may get uncomfortable.
 Well, that’s what the NAD HP70 focused on, featuring a lightweight build, a non-heavy yet durable chassis, and long-lasting supersoft memory foam ear pads, the HP70 is unmatched when it comes to lasting comfort.
+Pair that up with a well-rounded warm sound quality, wireless Bluetooth connection courtesy of aptX HD and NFC, 15 hours of battery life, minimalist look, easy-to-use controls, and decent noise cancellation, and you got yourself the best-pair of wireless Bluetooth headphones ever.

 And did we mention that it also comes with a two-year warranty?

 Of course, the controls may be a bit finicky, and may not feature twisting ear cups to better rest on your neck.
-But put it on and you’ll find no less than auditory flawlessness, featuring pronounced and punchy bass that’s never overbearing, and pitch-perfect mid and highs that don’t muddle up the mix.
+But put it on and you’ll find no less than auditory flawlessness, featuring pronounced and punchy bass that’s never overbearing, and pitch-perfect mid and highs that doesn’t muddle up the mix.
 Throw in some stellar active noise isolation and you may find that imagining your favorite artist performing in front of you is now more believable.

 The price point may be a hard pill to swallow, but with that performance and quality, the Momentum Wireless basically pays for itself.